capsulescodes/laravel-population/README.md

    INFO  Table 'users' has changes.

-  ⇂ delete column : 'fullname' => type : string
+  ⇂ delete column : 'fullname' => type : varchar
-  ⇂ create column : 'firstname' => type : string
+  ⇂ create column : 'firstname' => type : varchar
-  ⇂ create column : 'lastname' => type : string
+  ⇂ create column : 'lastname' => type : varchar

  ┌ Do you want to proceed on populating the 'users' table? ─────┐ │ Yes                                                          │ └──────────────────────────────────────────────────────────────┘

- ┌ How would you like to convert the records for the column 'firstname' of type 'string'?  'fn( $attribute, $model ) => $attribute' ┐
+ ┌ How would you like to convert the records for the column 'varchar' of type 'string'?  'fn( $attribute, $model ) => $attribute' ┐
  │ fn( $a, $b ) => explode( ' ', $b->fullname )[ 0 ]                                                                                │
  └──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘

- ┌ How would you like to convert the records for the column 'lastname' of type 'string'?  'fn( $attribute, $model ) => $attribute' ┐
+ ┌ How would you like to convert the records for the column 'lastname' of type 'varchar'?  'fn( $attribute, $model ) => $attribute' ┐
  │ fn( $a, $b ) => explode( ' ', $b->fullname )[ 1 ]                                                                               │
  └─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘